 The Board of Directors is responsible for managing the Corporation's business affairs and for exercising all the Corporation's powers except those reserved for the shareholders.
 The following tables give information about each Director and the senior officers of the Fund.
 Where required, the tables separately list Directors who are "interested persons" of the Fund (i.e., "Interested" Directors) and those who are not (i.e., "Independent" Directors).
 Unless otherwise noted, the address of each person listed is 1001 Liberty Avenue, Pittsburgh, PA 15222-3779.
 The address of all Independent Directors listed is 4000 Ericsson Drive, Warrendale, PA 15086-7561; Attention: Mutual Fund Board.
-As of December 31, 2023, the Corporation comprised three portfolios, and the Federated Hermes Complex consisted of 33 investment companies (comprising 101 portfolios).
+As of December 31, 2023, the Fund comprised one portfolio, and the Federated Hermes Complex consisted of 33 investment companies (comprising 101 portfolios).
 Unless otherwise noted, each Officer is elected annually.
 Unless otherwise noted, each Director oversees all portfolios in the Federated Hermes Complex and serves for an indefinite term.

-As of January 8, 2024, the Fund's Officers and Directors, as a group, owned approximately 59,742 (2.53%) of the outstanding Class R6 Shares, and as a group, owned approximately 260,203 (1.14%) of the outstanding Institutional Shares.
+As of January 8, 2024, the Fund's Officers and Directors, as a group, owned approximately 28,200 (1.54%) of the outstanding Class A Shares.
+As of the same date, the Fund's Board and Officers as a group owned less than 1% of the Fund's outstanding Class C Shares and Institutional Shares.